AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 2.2 The order process is conducted by online reseller Paddle.com.
 Paddle provides all customer service inquiries and handles returns.

 2.3.
-If you have not cancelled the auto-payment feature, your account will be charged automatically, and your AdGuard license will be renewed.
+If you have not canceled the auto-payment feature, your account will be charged automatically, and your AdGuard license will be renewed.
 If you turn off auto-renewal, you will receive an email notification before your AdGuard license expires to the address you provided during the original purchase, with full renewal terms.
-You will also be notified in advance should the AdGuard license price increase.
+You will also be notified in advance should the AdGuard VPN license price increase.

 2.4.
 After a license purchased using coupons or discounts expires, the payment for the license renewal is charged at full price.
 Information on price changes will be sent to the email address used to purchase the license.